Geekmaster-General/IOCs/README.md

 All sensitive information has already been redacted.

-I will add CSV files regularly.
+I will update this data regularly.

 IP's already reported to AbuseIPDB.